 Duration of the mandate and term of office of the lead auditor

 At the Annual General Shareholders’ Meeting on July 5, 2001, PricewaterhouseCoopers AG was elected auditor for Sonova Holding AG and the Sonova Group.
-At the 2014 Annual General Shareholders’ Meeting, PricewaterhouseCoopers AG was re-elected for another one-year term.
+At the AGM 2016, PricewaterhouseCoopers AG was re-elected for another one-year term.
 Sandra Boehm has served as lead auditor for the existing auditing mandate since June 18, 2013.

 Audit services are defined as the standard audit work performed each year in order to issue an audit opinion on the parent company and consolidated financial statements of the Sonova Group as well as opinions on the local statutory financial accounts or statements.
 Also included is extra work within the audit that can only be provided by the Sonova Group auditor, such as auditing of non-recurring transactions or the implementation of new accounting policies as well as consents and comfort letters in relation to regulatory filings.